Uncovering Competing Poisoning Attacks in Retrieval-Augmented Generation: Experiments

-In contrast, the results obtained under the single-attacker setting (as shown in Table~\ref{tab:single}) fail to account for these observations.
-For example, ContentPoison achieves an ASR of 36\% in the single-attacker scenario, yet it fails to win in the multi-attacker setting—i.e., it almost never succeeds in poisoning the final answer when competing with other attacks.
-This discrepancy underscores the importance of evaluating attack methods under competitive, multi-attacker conditions to accurately reflect their robustness and real-world applicability.
+As shown in Figure~\ref{fig5:competition}, win rates gradually stabilize as the number of rounds increases, confirming the convergence of the simulation.
+We then rank methods by their Competitive Coefficient, which aligns with the overall win rates observed.
+In contrast, results from the single-attacker setting (Table~\ref{tab:single}) fail to reflect these dynamics.
+For example, although ContentPoison achieves a 36\% ASR in the single-attacker setting, it almost never wins when competing against other methods.
+This discrepancy highlights the need to evaluate attacks under competitive, multi-attacker conditions to capture their true robustness and real-world applicability.

-To assess whether single-attacker ASR can predict the winner in multi-attacker competition, we simulate 1,000 randomized rounds and check if the method with the highest single-attacker ASR among the sampled attackers wins.
-Results in Figure~\ref{fig:predictwinner} show limited predictive accuracy, especially in closely contested cases.
-After excluding GASLITE (too dominant) and GARAG (too weak), the trend persists—highlighting that single-attacker ASR fails to capture key dynamics in competitive settings.
-It further reinforces our finding that evaluation under single-attacker conditions fails to capture the dynamics of realistic attack scenarios.
+To test whether single-attacker ASR can predict outcomes in multi-attacker competition, we simulate 1,000 randomized rounds and examine whether the method with the highest single-attacker ASR prevails.
+As shown in Figure~\ref{fig:predictwinner}, predictive accuracy is limited, especially in closely contested cases.
+Even after excluding GASLITE (too dominant) and GARAG (too weak), the trend persists.
+These results confirm that single-attacker ASR fails to capture the essential dynamics of competitive scenarios, reinforcing the necessity of multi-attacker evaluation.
 To summarize the above experimental findings, we conclude:

 Therefore, to comprehensively evaluate the effectiveness of a poisoning method, both its performance in single-attacker and multi-attacker settings should be considered.
 We adopt five metrics in PoisonArena: s-ASR and s-F1 to measure attack performance in the single-attacker setting; m-ASR and m-F1 for performance under multi-attacker competition; and the competitive coefficient $\theta$ to quantify a method’s ability to prevail against other adversaries (The details of these metrics is provided in the Appendix~\ref{app:metrics}).
 The evaluation results are summarized in Table~\ref{tab:poisonarena}.